jonas747/Fortia/doc/dblayout.md

         * name   - Nameof the user
         * mail   - Email of the user
         * pw     - Bcrypt password hash
+        * ---Optional:
-        * worlds - The worlds this user is on
+        * worlds - The worlds this user is on, seperated with ":"
+        * role - 0 normal, 1 mod, 2 admin, 3 fish, 4 god
+        * donor - donor leve
  - token:{user}:{token}
      + Session token for the specified user